KennanHunter/kennan.tech/src/routes/blog/e/modularizing-ftc-codebases.md

 -   Subsystems live in their own file, and are easy to use in other OpModes, ensuring that hardware changes don't break existing code
 -   Subsystems methods (functions) live with their hardware definitions
--   `Hardwaremap.get()` calls for each peice of hardware exist in one spot, ensuring that you only have to worry about updating one string when you update your Control Hub's hardware map
+-   `Hardwaremap.get()` calls for each piece of hardware exist in one spot, ensuring that you only have to worry about updating one string when you update your Control Hub's hardware map

 # Creating a simple hardware based Subsystem

 Lets start by making a new folder for your subsystems.
-Despite how simple this sounds, many FTC programmers deside to throw everything at the top of their `TeamCode` folder, making their code harder to read and understand.
+Despite how simple this sounds, many FTC programmers decide to throw everything at the top of their `TeamCode` folder, making their code harder to read and understand.

 Go into your TeamCode folder and right click on it.
 Then go `New > Package`.
 When the dialogue pops up type `subsystem`.